-I have been at Wheatland the last nine years teaching kindergarten, 4k, first, and second.
+I have been at Wheatland the last eleven years teaching kindergarten, 4k, first, and second.
 I am excited to be back in first and co-teach with Mrs. Linton.

 I live in Elkhorn with my family.
-My husband and I have been married for 25 years.
+My husband and I have been married for 27 years.
 We have 3 children.
-Krystal is 22, Sean is 21, and Erick is 12.
-We have 2 cats and a golden retriever.
+Krystal is 24, Sean is 23, and Erick is 14.
+We have a cats and a golden retriever.
 I enjoy traveling, camping, motorcycling, and bowling.
-This summer we had fun at Hurricane Harbor, Brewer games, and fun in the area.

 I look forward to working with your child this year.
 Please do not hesitate if you ever have any questions.